cimbriano/MapReduce-assignments/assignment4/assignment4.md

 * Running Project:
-	- I am able to run multiple source locally without issue, and the resutls seem to match those on the course webpage
+	- I am able to run multiple source in the VM and on my local machine

-	- Running the same code on the VM gives strange inconsistent results.
-Some tasks fail, but evetually the jobs complete.
+	- Note: The test commands on the website leave out the in-mapper combiner and regular combiner flags, so I don't have either of those parts implemented